suraj95/SICP/README.md

 The dialect of Lisp used in this book is called Scheme.
 You should not use Common Lisp if you want to have a good experience with SICP.
 To download and setup Scheme, follow these instuctions:

-* Visit the GNU [website](https://www.gnu.org/software/mit-scheme/) and download the binary depending on which architecture your system uses (32 bit or 64 bit).
+* Visit the [MIT/GNU website](https://www.gnu.org/software/mit-scheme/) and download the binary depending on which architecture your system uses (32 bit or 64 bit).
 At the time of this writing, the latest stable release is 10.1.11

 * Install the Binary and allow macOS to run application from unidentified developers